Visit the Fajardo BioBay in an Electric Boat

 Puerto Rico is blessed with a natural phenomenon that is found in only a few other places on earth — it has 3 year-round bioluminescent bays (or BioBays).
 There is La Parguera in Lajas in the south-west of Puerto Rico, Mosquito Bay on Vieques and, the most visited one, Laguna Grande in Fajardo in the north-east of Puerto Rico.

 I am so happy to say that there is now an eco-friendly way to visit Laguna Grande without having to kayak or walk.
-Bio Island is one of the 2 companies offers an electric motor boat tour that is both safe for the environment and fun.
+Bio Island is the company that offers an electric motor boat tour that is both safe for the environment and fun.

 Bio Island’s Boat

-There are 2 companies that offer electric boat rides into the bay.
-I choose to go with Bio-Island, so I know about their boat.
-I don’t know what type of equipment the other company uses, but it has been approved by the DRNA.
-Bio Island is a new company (2010) and their tour really is eco-friendly.
+The boat they use has a duel motor.
+The motor it has been approved by the DRNA.
+Bio Island tour is really eco-friendly.
 They use a really quiet Minn Kota electric motor that is mounted on the Honda low emissions gas motor, so it can be interchanged by a flick of a switch.
 They use the gas motor until they get into the channel and then switch over to electric.
 The boat is a small Carolina Skiff, so it has a very low profile — not much deeper than the kayak bottoms.

 There was always a question about the other electric boat company following the DRNA rules and whether they used the electric motor, so when I went on this tour with this new company, I did it anonymously.
 I really watched and asked lots of questions and I am happy to say they followed all the DNRA rules and have a few ecologically friendly ones of their own too (like no eating/drinking in the boat- so no trash ends up in the water).
 And they are even applying to get "Blue Flag" status for their boat/trip.
 Yea!